lcorcodilos/RecipeRepo/_posts/2021-08-21-chicken-wings/2021-08-21-chicken-wings.md

 I repeat the recipe from Chef John below with some slight modifications.
 I also separate out the wing preparation from the sauce since I forgo the honey sriracha for classic Buffalo sauce.

+Before that, I want to point out the important food chemistry that makes this recipe so good the *Maillard Reaction* which is encouraged by the baking powder (or really, it's the baking soda in the baking powder).
+This addition is lowering the pH of the outside of the wing and encouraging the same reaction that happens when you sear a steak or bake cookies (with baking powder/soda) - browning and crisping that tests really good.
+Without this addition, the wings would be soggy like most of the oven-based ones you find at restaurants.

+You can read more Maillard reaction in [this Serious Eats post](https://www.seriouseats.com/what-is-maillard-reaction-cooking-science)).

 ## Chicken wings
 - 2.5 lbs of chicken wings